kebZhang/Mobile_S_D_V/readme.md

 ## 1006 change
-we design a main.c to decode the metadataheader and get logcode
+we design a main.c to decode the metadataheader and get logcode in ans1 group
 we use logcode to switch into different branch
 waiting for test!!!